 bill or resolution shall, at the time of making such report, recommend

 the further reference thereof to the Finance Committee.
 At the request

-of the Majority Coalition Leaders or the Chair of the Finance Committee,
+pendent Democratic Conference or the Chair of the Finance Committee, any

 adoption, be referred to the Finance Committee, which may consider and

 report upon any features in the bill or resolution creating or increas-